Big Changes for Cable Cutters

 Prices are expected to drop on 4K televisions this year.
 Lean more about UHD 4K.

-Sony Will Offer Web Based TV Service in US
+Sony PlayStation Vue Offers Web Based TV Service in US

 Sony and Viacom reached an agreement and is also talking with FOX, CBS and NBS to stream video content over the internet.
 They want to give customers of their paid service the ability to watch a program on one device like a PlayStation 4, pause it and resume it on another network attached device like a Roku or Apple TV.
 Another streaming media service provider with Sony's money and clout will add even more competition to the Cable and Satellite industry.

-In recent news Roku announced they will partner with a Chinese television manufacture HiSense to add their streaming platform inside a line of televisions that will range from a few hundred to almost a thousand dollars.
+Roku has partnered with a Chinese television manufacture HiSense to add their streaming platform inside a line of televisions that will range from a few hundred to almost a thousand dollars.
 They feel this is the future of streaming and consumers would rather have a single remote and integrated device rather than separate add-on boxes.

 Hopefully Roku will not abandon the standalone streaming market altogether.
 Many customers that only want brand specific televisions, would be forced to go to a completely different media streamer.
 One example is the excellent G-Box Midnight.